TWC was established in 2008.

 Natascha previously served as Member of Parliament for North East Derbyshire, from 2005-2017.During her tenure she served as chairman of the influential backbench business committee from 2010-2015 before being elected as Deputy Speaker of the House of Commons from 2015-17.
 Parliamentarian of the Year in 2013, she garnered a reputation as a “democracy purist,” championing backbench interests across Parliament.
 Previous to her election she worked within the Labour Party as the Trade Union Liaison Officer.

 Director of International Affairs for the Conservative Party under Margaret Thatcher, Scott was also the first Secretary-General of the IDU - the global organisation of non-socialist parties.
 He later became Chairman of the then largest private pan-European government affairs company in Brussels before returning to the UK in 2009 to help found TWC Associates.
 He is an occasional visiting lecturer to the Institute of Humane Studies, Washington DC.

 Greg joined TWC Associates shortly after it was founded.
 He was previously Parliamentary Affairs Adviser at the Association of British Insurers and spent two years in Brussels as Political Counsellor to the UK Conservative Party in the European Parliament.
-Greg is also studying for an MBA through Warwick Business School.
+Greg recently completed an MBA through Warwick Business School.